nuwanwre/ledgis-wallet-plugin/README.md

 ![Sequence Diagram](https://i.imgur.com/YDT4C0T.png)

+>A simple Websocket Relay that serves the purpose of the Callback server can be found [here](https://github.com/nuwanwre/simple-ws-relay)

 ## dApp/Web App Integration Guide

 This section shows how to authenticate and sign transactions using ECRX Wallet through dApp or Web App.